Caroo14/CarDataset/README.md

 Exploratory Data Analysis (EDA): Analyzed how key features relate to MSRP, fuel efficiency, and popularity.

-# Key Insights
+# Insights
 Larger vehicles tend to be more expensive, especially SUVs, trucks, and vans.

-Higher engine horsepower = higher price — strong positive correlation.
+Higher engine horsepower = higher price and has a  strong positive correlation.

 Rear-Wheel Drive and All-Wheel Drive vehicles are pricier, with many luxury outliers.

 Manual transmissions are the least fuel-efficient, while electric vehicles (direct drive) perform best.

-Popular brands are not necessarily the most powerful or expensive — popularity is influenced by other factors.
+Popular brands are not necessarily the most powerful or expensive and  popularity is influenced by other factors.

 Electric vehicles show promise, but more data is needed to draw strong conclusions.

-# Tools & Libraries
+# Libraries
 pandas and numpy for data manipulation

 matplotlib and seaborn for data visualization